Skip to main content

 Outcome 1: Unsupported Identifiers

-Price List Analyzer processes files based on UPCs and EANs.
-If your price list uses other identifiers like SKUs or ASINs, or you choose another column with numeric or alphanumeric values, the tool will still process the file, however, the results will include only the data already provided in the original price list, such as:
+Price List Analyzer processes files based on UPCs, EANs and ASINs.
+If your price list uses other identifiers like SKUs or GTIN-8, or you choose another column with numeric or alphanumeric values, the tool will still process the file, however, the results will include only the data already provided in the original price list, such as:

 • Identifier